 FARMING, SOCIAL MEDIA, GDPR: ARE YOU READY FOR IT ALL?

-Embrace social media but be aware of your responsibilities and legal obligations, says Karen Walsh
+Irish Farming and GDPR can be complicated, but it need not be.
+Embrace social media but be aware of your responsibilities and legal obligations, says Karen Walsh.

 Social media has become increasingly prevalent in the modern world and has become a key tool for businesses when marketing their products.